What's in it for you

 - Once you’ve finished recording your session, hit Stop Recording.
 You have the ability to review your session to see if any adjustments need to be made.
 You can either re-record your session or Save it as content.

 This content tool works the same as a standard word processing tool.
-You can write content directly, insert links to outside resources, and even embed Google docs into the lesson through this option.
+You can write content directly, insert links to outside resources, and even embed files from Google Drive or Box into the lesson through this option.

 - From the Capture section, click the Author icon.